HEIC to JPG Converter

 | Compatibility | Apple-centric | Universal |

+Why can't I open HEIC files on Windows or in my browser?
 Windows doesn't include HEIC support by default — you need to install the HEVC Video Extensions from the Microsoft Store.
 Most web browsers also don't support HEIC.
 Converting to JPG is the simplest fix.

+Will I lose quality by converting to HEIC → JPG?
 Some quality is lost because JPG is a lossy format and HEIC typically stores more color information.
 At 85% quality, the difference is usually imperceptible in normal photos.
 If you're archiving important images, use 95% quality.

+Are my photos uploaded to a server?
 No. This tool uses a WebAssembly-based HEIC decoder that runs entirely in your browser.
 Your photos never leave your device.

 What's the difference between HEIC and HEIF?